testsigmahq/testsigma-docs/src/pages/docs/runs/env-config/configure-safari.md

 ---
 title: "Configure Safari for Test Automation in Testsigma"
-meta_desc: "How to use WebDriver API for automating tests on older versions of Safari"
+metadesc: "How to use WebDriver API for automating tests on older versions of Safari"
+noindex: false
 order: 9.81
 page_id: "Configure Safari for Test Automation in Testsigma"
 warning: false